Learning from late architect I. M. Pei: “Architecture is not fashion”

 Few of us will live a full century.
-But the architect I. M. Pei, who died this week at 102, endured long enough to see the cycles of fashion in his profession evolve away from his modern ethos and then return to it–multiple times.
+But the architect I. M. Pei, who died this week at 102, endured long enough to see the cycles of fashion in his profession evolve away from his modern ethos and then come back to it–multiple times.

 Not that he seemed bothered by it, either way.
 For Pei, architecture had nothing in common with fashion or style.
-“How can you judge a work today, let’s say a work by one of these modern architects you know about, that’s exciting and wonderful?” he once said in a film about his peer Louis Kahn.
+“How can you judge a work today, let’s say a work by one of these modern architects you know about, that’s exciting and wonderful?” he once said in a film about Louis Kahn.
 “What will happen to it 20, 50 years later?
 That’s the measure.”

 This made him unlike many of his peers and also unlike many of today’s branding-minded architects.
 Pei was an architect willing to learn, evolve, and experiment–a quality that kept him designing and traveling well into his 80s.

-Pei was born in 1917 in China, to a banker father and a creative mother.
-He came to the United States for architecture school, graduating from MIT and then attending Harvard to study with Walter Gropius, the Bauhaus founder who had immigrated to Boston to chair Harvard’s architecture program in 1938 after the Nazis had shuttered the ambitious project.
+Pei was born in 1917 in China and came to the United States for architecture school, graduating from MIT and then attending Harvard to study with Walter Gropius, the Bauhaus founder who had immigrated to Boston to chair Harvard’s architecture program in 1938 after the Nazis had shuttered the ambitious project.

 Pei’s ascent into the upper echelons of modernism began with his work with developer William Zeckendorf and continued as he founded his own partnership with Henry Cobb, I. M. Pei & Associates, in 1960.
 In 1964, he was invited to discuss the possibility of designing John F. Kennedy’s presidential library.

 It was “Pure luck,” Pei remembered in a talk in 2004.
 “I, on invitation, came to join Mies [van der Rohe], Philip [Johnson], Lou Kahn, and then also, I think, [Oscar] Niemeyer from Brazil, and a few others.”
 In other words, the leading architects of the century–including a young Pei, who was only in his mid-40s.
 The commission wasn’t just a stroke of luck, though: Jackie Kennedy was impressed with Pei and his work, along with his youth, saying, “He was so full of promise, like Jack; they were born a month apart in 1917.”

 The commission accelerated the firm’s rise, and over the next decade, Pei would build some of the most notable buildings in the world, establishing a reputation for elegant geometric purity that was also, somehow, “warm,” as many critics and fans have described it over the past 50 years.